Faculty and Staff

 Professor Howell started her advocacy career by amassing numerous academic and trial skills related awards.
 She participated in the Institute for Criminal Defense Advocacy’s Trial Skills Academy.
 Although the only student among 75 trial attorneys, Mrs. Howell was named “Best Advocate.”
 She excelled in the courtroom and won a not guilty verdict in her first criminal jury trial with the San Diego County Public Defender’s Office.
 Professor Howell worked for the Honorable Judge John A. Houston of the United States District Court, Southern District of California.
 Also, she interned at the California Innocence Project, which seeks to release wrongfully convicted prisoners in California.

 Professor Howell attended Arizona State University, achieving a Bachelor of Science in Business Management with an emphasis in Small Business and Entrepreneurship.
 She obtained her law degree from California Western School of Law in 2.5 years and her Master of Laws in Advocacy from Georgetown University Law Center.

-Tarik Barrett, Teaching Fellow
+Lucy Lansing, Teaching Fellow

-Aaron Bray, Teaching Fellow
+Thomas Dillon, Teaching Fellow

 Ramy Andil, Office Manager

 Ramy Andil serves as the Office Manager for three of Georgetown Law’s clinical programs.
 He manages the day-to-day operations of the Health Justice Alliance Clinic, Georgetown’s DC Street Law Program, and the Racial Equity in Education Law and Policy Clinic.
 Prior to joining the clinics team, Ramy worked in the Georgetown Law Copy and Mail Center as a customer service assistant.